ujjwalpandeyjava/UserFaculty_ManagementSystem/README.md

 The app is server-client based.

 ## What I have used in project.
-    1. Project type: maven,
+    1. Project type: maven
     2. Core java
-    2. Advanced java
+    2. Advanced java (JSP and Servlet both)
     3. MySQl for database.
-    4. Spring
+    4. Spring Framework
     5. Hibernate
-    6. Javax.mail
+    6. Javax.mail (sending mails)

 **There are more than 30 functionality in the project for differnt type of person accessing site, with security.**\